5.1 Map Fusion Fundamentals

 Shared physical locations are marked with identical names across consecutive segments.
 The algorithm matches same-named points between segments to establish alignment.

-• Point names must match exactly: every character, every capital letter
+- Point names must match exactly: every character, every capital letter.
+Never reuse a name for a different physical location

 Hybrid Fusion

-Some segments carry RTK; others are connected through shared control points.
+Some segments carry RTK; others connect through shared control points.
 The algorithm uses whatever reference is available per segment pair.
 This is the most common approach for large mixed-environment projects: outdoor areas on RTK, interior areas on control points.

 The Four Valid Connection Patterns